rackerlabs/support-how-to/content/managed-operations/oracle-business-intelligence-enterprise-edition-tips.md

 ###  Resolve stuck threads

-In Weblogic, you might encounter the following warning:
+In WebLogic, you might receive the following warning:

-  ``ThreadPool has stuck threads``
+    ThreadPool has stuck threads

 Stuck threads are Java Virtual Machine (JVM) threads that have been running for more than a configurable time (the default value is 600 seconds).
-The Weblogic Server automatically detects when a thread in an execution queue gets stuck.
+The WebLogic Server automatically detects when a thread in an execution queue gets stuck.
 When a stuck thread cannot complete its current work or accept new work, the server logs a message each time that it diagnoses a stuck thread.
 If all threads in an execution queue become stuck, the server changes its health